DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm-image/index.md

         The above command builds an image named `release-ci.daocloud.io/ghippo/kubevirt-demo/centos7:v1` using the instructions in the Dockerfile.
 You can modify the image name according to your project requirements.

-    - Push the Image to the Container Image Repository
+    - Push the Image to the Container Registry

-        Use the following command to push the built image to the `release-ci.daocloud.io` image repository.
+        Use the following command to push the built image to the `release-ci.daocloud.io` container registry.
 You can modify the repository name and address as needed.

         ```shell
         docker push release-ci.daocloud.io/ghippo/kubevirt-demo/centos7:v1